osmandapp/web/main/docs/user/navigation/car-play.md

 4. Once you've selected a location, press Start or Go to start your route.
 5. As you drive, the vehicle screen will display detailed route instructions, including turns, distances, and arrival times.
 6. If you want to change your route or select a different location, you can use Siri voice commands or press the appropriate buttons on the screen.
-7. After completing a route, you can disconnect CarPlay by disconnecting your iPhone from the vehicle's multimedia system.
+7. After completing a route, you can disconnect CarPlay by disconnecting your iPhone from the vehicle's multimedia system.   -->

-Note that you may need an Internet connection to use OsmAnd in CarPlay.
-If your device has limited Internet access, you can preload or create routes and use them without the Internet.

 ## Setup

 First, you need to select and configure the profile to be used when connecting to CarPlay.
 You can read how to configure a profile in the article [Profiles (Settings)](../personal/profiles).
+A convenient profile for using CarPlay can be *Driving*, and the type of routing can be [Car routing](../navigation/routing/car-based-routing.md).

 :::note
 For quick access to the list of profiles available for connecting to CarPlay, the iOS version of the OsmAnd app has a separate item *Menu → Settings → OsmAnd Settings → CarPlay Profile*.